Choose a Trusted Tyler Divorce Attorney

 Starting the Divorce Process

-It is important that you contact a quality Tyler Divorce Attorney and have a consultation regarding your specific circumstances.
+It is important that you contact a quality Divorce Attorney in Tyler Texas and have a consultation regarding your specific circumstances.
 The sooner, the better.
 Consulting with an attorney as soon as possible may increase the likelihood of preserving your rights when it comes to both children and property.
 An Original Petition will be filed to begin the divorce process.
 The petition contains basic information regarding the issues involved in your particular divorce.
 In Texas, absent special circumstances, a divorce must be on file for at least 60 days before the Court may grant the divorce.
 The 60-day time period begins at the time of filing.

 Along with filing the petition for divorce, it is also possible to request a temporary restraining order or request the Court set a hearing date for temporary orders.
 This can be a very important part of the divorce process, especially if children and property division are involved in your particular case.
 A temporary restraining order allows the Court to issue particular orders regarding the parties, the children and the property, which remain in place for 14 days, unless extended by the Court.
 Some Courts have “standing” temporary orders that take effect when a divorce is filed and apply to both spouses.
 It is important to contact an attorney who is familiar with the Court your case will be filed in so you will be aware of “standing” temporary orders.
 The purpose of the temporary restraining order is to help preserve property, discourage bad behavior that often arises in a divorce and also protect the children and parties to the divorce.
 If a temporary restraining order is issued, then a hearing for temporary orders will be set before the Court to occur within 14 days of the date the Court signs the temporary restraining order.
 Likewise, if a request for temporary order hearing is filed along with the petition for divorce, then the Court will set a date for the hearing to occur, but it is not required that it be set within 14 days.
 Contact me as soon as you know you may need to file for divorce or if your spouse has told you they are filing for divorce.